Message board for the users of flat assembler.

 00000000: 07 00 00 00 dd SIZE_IN_FILE 00000004: 37 00 00 00 dd SIZE_IN_MEMORY section 0x1000 ADDRESS_IN_MEMORY = $ OFFSET_IN_FILE = $% 00000008: 65 78 61 6D 70 6C 65 db 'example' db 0x30 dup ?
 SIZE_IN_MEMORY := $ - ADDRESS_IN_MEMORY SIZE_IN_FILE := $%% - OFFSET_IN_FILE

 When the assembly scripts we write become more complex, we may notice some repeating patterns of commands that would become much more pleasant if we could replace them with specialized instructions.
-To aid with this, the assembler allows us to define macro-instructions.
-This way we can define a new command, named however we wish, and make it execute a customized sequence of instructions every time it is encountered.
+To help there, the assembler allows us to define macro-instructions.
+This way we can create a new command, named however we wish, and make it execute a customized sequence of instructions every time it is encountered.
 For example:

 defines a new instruction that can be used like:

 macro distanceto address dd address - $ end macro

 and it then simply executes the following command: